-Please Note: You may continue coverage beyond age 26 for an unmarried child who is enrolled in that benefit and is deemed unable to support himself or herself because of a mental or physical disability that began before age 26 and who depends on you for financial support.
+Please Note: You may continue coverage beyond age 26 for an unmarried child who is enrolled at the time of turning age 26 in that benefit and is deemed unable to support himself or herself because of a mental or physical disability that began before age 26 and who depends on you for financial support.
 Contact your health care company for more information and specific requirements before your dependent turns 26.
 To continue coverage for a disabled dependent, that dependent must be enrolled in the Plan prior to turning age 26.